Measures for a Multidimensional Multiverse: Introduction

-It is thus necessary to introduce a regulator of some sort in order to define relative probabilities in the multiverse\cite{FreivogelReview}.
+The measure problem is concerned with the issue of making predictions in an eternally inflating multiverse.
+As every single event that can happen, happens infinitely many times in such a multiverse\cite{Guth}, it is necessary to introduce a regulator of some sort in order to define relative probabilities\cite{FreivogelReview}.
 This regulator is called a \textit{measure}.
 Several reasonable measures have been put forward, which give different phenomenological predictions for relative probabilities of events occurring in the multiverse\cite{CAHPlus, ScaleFactor, BoussoBoundary, ScaleFactorCC, CPBousso, CPBousso1}.
 At first sight the existence of an eternally inflating multiverse might appear to be inconvenient and disconcerting, especially since the calculation of probabilities within such a multiverse is sensitively dependent on the choice of measure, and there is no way at present of establishing a particular choice of measure as the correct one.
 However, Weinberg's prediction of the cosmological constant\cite{Weinberg} showed that the existence of a multiverse can be used to explain the smallness of the observed value of $\Lambda$, and the fact that $\Lambda \neq 0$, by using anthropic arguments.
 This result has become a compelling reason for studying the calculation of probabilities within a multiverse, in the hopes that we can find measures that will explain some of the observations that we make in our own universe, such as the values we measure for certain physical constants, or the coincidence of the timescales of vacuum domination, and the timescale at which observations are made\cite{GarrigaProb, Feldstein, QCatastrophe, Graesser, GarrigaPrediction, ProbBoussoPolchinski, FreivogelObsvConsq, Vilenkin, Salem, BoussoPhenom, BoussoPhenom1}.
 If we assume the existence of an infinite and eternally inflating multiverse, where these constants take different values in each of the bubble universes, then it could be that we are highly likely to find ourselves in a universe where the parameters of physical theories take the values that we observe.